robert-blair/project_base/README.md

 # project_base
+Purpose
-The base of projects I'll be making.
+: The base of projects I'll be making.
 (GulpFile, etc)

+### Being intelligent about structure and names